vippsas/vipps-developers/common-topics/orderid.md

 2. Goes to the payment page and selects Vipps.
 3. Gets the payment request in Vipps *but cancels* (or does nothing).
 4. Adds another product to the same cart (or order).
-5. Repeats steps 2 and 3.
+5. Repeat steps 2 and 3.

 If you use a suffix, you will still be able to search for the main part of the orderId on